carbon-steel/detour.nvim/README.md

     -- write to this blank buffer instead of whatever buffer `Detour` opened -- with.
     vim.cmd.enew()

-    vim.bo.bufhidden = 'delete'                 -- close the terminal when window closes require('telescope.builtin').buffers({})    -- Open telescope prompt
+    vim.bo.bufhidden = 'delete' -- delete this scratch buffer when we move out of it

+    require('telescope.builtin').buffers({})    -- Open telescope prompt
     vim.api.nvim_feedkeys("term://", "n", true) -- popuplate prompt with "term" end)